dipbazz/ruby-enumerable/README.md

    - Clone this repo.
    - Navigate to the ruby-enumerable folder
-   - In your terminal run `ruby main.rb`
+   - In your terminal run `ruby enumerable.rb`
    - You are successful to get a local copy up and running.